suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/sociable.md

 - Excessive exposure may introduce unnecessary complexity, reducing the clarity and effectiveness of the test.
 It’s best to limit exposure to only those classes directly involved in the interaction you wish to test, keeping the test scope focused.

-By understanding and adhering to these limitations and anti-patterns, you can maximize the effectiveness of sociable unit tests in Suites, maintaining a clear and controlled test environment.

 ### Step 3: Using Suites Mocking API to Define Mock Behavior